-Hardwood Flooring Services in Portland
+Hardwood Flooring Services in Portland, OR

 Almost every flooring remodel starts with demolition.
 We have safe practices of removal and disposal of existing flooring.
 Trash generated gets put directly into a hauling trailer and the job site is left as safe and neat as can be during such work.